gitgregoryjones/pseudo-test/README.md

 Overall Status : ALL TESTS PASSED
 ```
 ## Commands
+Intentionally kept small.
+The point is to test your API and not learn a whole new language
+##### Note: Multi-line commands are not supported.
 |                          Command                         |                                                Description                                               |
 |:--------------------------------------------------------:|:--------------------------------------------------------------------------------------------------------:|
 | SET HEADER [key:value]                                   | Used to set custom http headers.
 SET HEADER "authkey":"1234"                                              |